4m

 Blackthorn (Prunus spinosa)

-Blackthorn, Prunus spinosa, is one of my favourite hedge plants.
+Blackthorn is one of my favourite hedge plants.
 Unlike Hawthorn it's slow growing and freely suckering, forming impenetrable thickets.
-Like it, though, it makes an attractive small tree if left alone.
+Like it, though, it makes an attractive small tree if left alone, and it has a rich and ancient mythology.
 It has needle like spines (hence "spinosa"), which make it a mixed blessing for hedge layers.
-They can hurt, and seomtimes become infected.
-Don't plant Blackthorn close to a lawn or, like us, you'll have spiky suckers coming up under your feet.
-Prunus spinosa is tough as old boots, and as a hedge plant lays well and forms a good spiny stockproof - and people proof - barrier.
+They can hurt, and sometimes become infected.
+Don't plant Blackthorn trees close to a lawn or, like us, you'll have spiky suckers coming up under your feet.
+On the other hand, Prunus spinosa is tough as old boots, and as a hedge plant lays well and forms a good spiny stockproof - and people proof - barrier.
 Add to that its suckering and ability to grow in a wide range of conditions, including shade, and you can understand why it's so invaluable in hedgerows.

 Value For Wildlife

 Blackthorn's thorny branches and dense suckering habit makes it a fabulous refuge for small birds and mammals.
 They feast on its sloes, and a raft of moth and butterfly caterpillars feed on it too.
-Among the lepidoptera for which Blackthorn is a foodplant are the Brown and Black Hairstreak, Small Tortoiseshell and Short-cloaked moth.
+Among the lepidoptera for which Blackthorn is a foodplant are the Brown Hairstreak, Black Hairstreak, Small Tortoiseshell and Short-cloaked moth.
 Its prolific beautiful white blossom is an important nectar source in early spring for a range of pollinators including honeybees, and contrasts visually with its near black bark to make for a lovely effect.
+Blackthorn turns out to be great for lichens too (see photo, of a plant on Dartmoor).

 Uses

 Blackthorn tree wood is hard and prized for walking sticks, and was also said to have been used for the crown of thorns.
-It's main value for us here, however, is the sloe gin - a vital part of our Christmas!
+It looks particularly black against its gorgeous white spring blossom.
+The plant's main value for us here, however, is the sloe gin - a vital part of our Christmas!
 We've also made sloe jam before.
 The flowers are edible too, and make a tea high in vitamin C.

 Plants For Sale